Staincliffe CE Junior School

 PARENTS' OVERVIEW - AUTUMN TERM 2024/25 (downloadable doc)

-SPRING TERM 2025
+SUMMER TERM 2025

 Maths

-• Adding and subtracting fractions
+• Adding and subtracting large numbers including multistep problems

-• Calculating with fractions
+• Working with fractions

-• Reflections and translations
+• Decimals and fractions

-• Line and comparative graphs
+• Using tables and line graphs

 Year 5 follow a progressive approach to maths where children are provided with experience of mathematical concepts in blocks of one or two weeks.
 Children will revisit these concepts throughout the year to ensure they have mastered the knowledge and understanding taught.
 We encourage the children to be independent learners in maths and utilise their Maths Toolkit to support their learning when required.